lsc4719/MyViewOfLinuxSystems/README.md

 # MyViewOfLinuxSystems

+A view from a process within a Linux system towards the world.
 Dotted arrow means dependencies.
 [1]

 ![Diagram: A view from a process within a Linux system towards the world](https://github.com/lsc4719/MyViewOfComputerSystem/blob/main/process-view-0.drawio.svg)